sakibul-shovon/sakibul-shovon/README.md

 <table>
 <tr><td>

-### Assistant Head of IT and Innovation
+### Head of IT and Innovation
-**AUST Programming and Informatics Club** · `Jan 2026 – Present`
+**AUST Programming and Informatics Club** · `Aug 2026 – Present`

-- Oversee technical operations, web development, and digital infrastructure for all club activities
+- Made key IT and technical decisions across AUSTPIC, from tooling choices to overall technical direction
+- Led the development of AUSTPIC's official website, from planning to deployment
+- Oversaw the club's IT infrastructure, ensuring systems and tools stayed reliable and up to date
 - Built a React-based analytics dashboard tracking 200+ students' performance across Codeforces and AtCoder
-- Coordinated 5+ programming contests with 300+ participants, leading a 15-member volunteer team
+- Mentored junior members on development practices and technical problem-solving

 </td></tr>
 </table>